 -Adding word count.
 A subplot should never be written simply to add words to the story.
 There should always be a reason for the subplot and it should be tied, in some way, to the main story.

--Forgetting the rising and falling.
+-Rising and falling.
 The subplot should be considered a mini story and treated as such with a rising and falling sequence which, in the end, shows some sort of growth or change.

--Resolving incorrectly.
+-Resolving.
 With more than one subplot, it’s important not to resolve all of them simultaneously or in the climax of the main story.
 Resolving one subplot at a time causes a stronger focus on the remaining plots.

 Are you guilty of any of these blunders?
 Which ones?